sophieed/sophieed.github.io/_posts/2020-09-02-building-a-website-with-jekyll.md

 featured-image-alt: Website image
 ---

 **So...
-I have a website now.** I had a week of work and largely spent it building a website.
+I have a website now.** I had a week off work and largely spent it building a website.
 Once a coder, always a coder.

 My site is built on Jekyll.
 Jekyll is a simple, blog-aware, static site generator written in Ruby: it is free, open source, and right up my street.